We live in a visual world. We process visuals 60,000 times faster than words. People remember 80% of what they see compared to 20% of what they read.

 Invite the Online Community to In-person Events

-Where practical and your circumstances and finance permit, you can invite your top fans on social media to meet and greet them in-person at your office.
+Where practical and your circumstances and finance permitting, you can invite your top fans on social media to meet and greet them in-person at your office.

 Then you can stream your meeting with them live on your social media channels.
 Inviting your online community to in-person events will create excellent video content for your online community to share.